varunsridharan/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: "🐛 Bug report"
-about: Report a reproducible bug or regression
+about: Report a reproducible bug or regression.
 ---

 **Describe the bug**